algorithmiaio/langpacks/README.md

 LangServer: A server that emulates a light-weight version of the Algorithmia API for any `bin/pipe` that adheres to the LangPack spec.

-## LangPacks

-TODO: Add spec and guide on what langpacks exist

-Any LangPack that adheres to the LangPack spec can be served as an algorithm via a LangServer

 ## Building LangServer(s)

 Disclaimer: The intent was to prototype langserver in rust (because I knew it better), but finally write it in go (lower barrier to entry), but it turned into an official project before the rewrite happened.
 So, for now: start by installing [latest stable rust](https://www.rust-lang.org/downloads.html), and then: